danrustia11/agriapp_iot/README.md

-# agriapp_iot
+# AgriApp 2022 Internet of Things in Agriculture Hands-on Tutorial

-This a tutorial dedicated for the International Workshop on Applied Computing in Agriculture (AgriApp 2022). <br/>
+This is a tutorial dedicated for the International Workshop on Applied Computing in Agriculture (AgriApp 2022). <br/>
 This tutorial is for the participants of the Day 2 Internet of Things in Agriculture session. <br/>

 To get started, access the RPi your group is assigned to using our provided Anydesk credentials. <br/>